GeoGateway/GPS_Scripts/README.md

 ------------------
 The deployment is divided into 2 parts-
 1. Deploy machine- Where you will clone this repository.
 It can be your PC or a VM on the cloud.
 A VM on cloud is preferred because deployement process will be faster.
-2. Host machine - It is an instance of 64 bit, 4 GB RAM or more, 100GB memory or more, [CentOS 5.4](https://www.centos.org/) or less with Python 2.4 or less installed.
+2. Host machine - It will host the backend server.
+Make sure that it is an instance of 64 bit, 4 GB RAM or more, 100GB memory or more, [CentOS 5.4](https://www.centos.org/) or less with Python 2.4 or less installed.
 An image can be found in community AMI of N.Virginia region of Amazon AWS EC2 (ami-7ea24a17).

 The deploy machine first should have following installed-
 1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)